Glossary

 When is HL7 for radiology reports a good fit?

 HL7 remains essential in legacy environments; integration should be treated as an operational project.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?